A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 \subsection{Morphology and photometry with ForcePho}

 It is challenging to assess the morphology and spatially resolved stellar populations of galaxies at $z>3$ because ($i$) they are compact with typical sizes of $0.1-0.4$ arcsec, i.e., of the order of size of the NIRCam/F200W PSF, and ($ii$) the NIRCam PSF FWHM varies by a factor 4 from the bluest (F115W) to the reddest (F444W) band.
 Given this variation in the PSF FWHM, there are two routes to analysing the data: (1) performing pixel-by-pixel SED fitting on images convolved to the F444W resolution, or (2) modelling the galaxy's deconvolved light distribution in each band independently.
-Convolving to F444W resolution would lose the high spatial resolution available to us in the blue bands, which provides crucial insights into the morphology of the source; therefore, we choose to forward model the galaxy's light distribution.
+Convolving to F444W resolution would lose the high spatial resolution available to us in the blue bands, which provides crucial insights into the morphology of the source; therefore, we choose to forward-model the galaxy's light distribution.
+Importantly, the observed colour gradient is not caused by the PSF as we show in Fig. \ref{fig:image_color} after homogenising for the PSF, the colour gradient is still present.
+This implies that there is an intrinsic colour gradient.
+In order to model the intrinsic colour gradient, we have to vary the structural components of the galaxies as a function of wavelength (just changing the normalisation will not be enough because the radial component will cancel out in the colour term).
+This can be done via: ($i$) fitting an individual S\'ersic profile with wavelength-dependent size and/or S\'ersic index; or ($ii$) fitting a two-component S\'ersic model with fixed size and S\'ersic index, but wavelength dependent normalisation.
+We chose option ($ii$) because it has a stronger physical motivation.
+A given physical component (bulge, disc, or clump) has a certain morphology (size and shape) and stellar population properties (stellar mass, SFH, etc.).
+This means that a component has a certain SED, that is, the flux changes as a function of wavelength, but the shape remains the same.
+Furthermore, fixing the shape parameters will allow the use of the full signal-to-noise ratio across all bands.

 A challenge with this approach is that we have to choose a parametric model that describes the galaxy well.
-As outlined below (Section~\ref{sec:1v2}), we experimented with different models, finding that two central components with a clump in the outskirts are able to fit the light distribution of \jnamespace in all bands the best.
-Our main aim here is describe the stellar populations on spatially resolved scales (see Fig.~\ref{fig:structure}), while the physical interpretation of the different components is second order, but still of interest given the insights into bulge-disc systems at lower redshifts \cite{Simard_2011ApJS..196...11S, Tacchella_bulge_disk_2015ApJ...802..101T, Lang_z2_bulge_2014ApJ...788...11L}.
+As outlined below (Section~\ref{sec:1v2}), we experimented with different models, finding that two central components with a clump in the outskirts are able to reproduce the light distribution of \jnamespace in all bands the best (both visually and quantitatively, see Fig. \ref{fig:data-model-rsidual-comparison}) .
+Our main aim here is to describe the stellar populations on spatially resolved scales (see Fig.~\ref{fig:structure}), while the physical interpretation of the different components is of secondary importance, but remains of interest given the insights into bulge-disc systems at lower redshifts \cite{Simard2011, Tacchella2015, Lang2014}.